tcpcloud/docker-aptly/README.rst

     #!/bin/bash -e

-    docker run -it tcpcloud/aptly-publisher $@
+    docker run -v $(pwd):/var/run/aptly-publisher:ro -it tcpcloud/aptly-publisher $@

 and set exec permissions with ``chmod +x /usr/local/bin/aptly-publisher``.
+Then you are able to use config file in your current directory.